Emilio Portes Gil: Later life

 He handed on the presidential sash to Pascual Ortiz Rubio on 5 February 1930, but effective power still remained in the hands of Calles.
 Portes Gil later served for 18 months as interior minister.

 He subsequently traveled to Europe as Mexico's first representative to the League of Nations.
 Under later presidents, he served in various capacities, including ambassador to India, foreign minister, attorney-general, and president of the Partido Nacional Revolucionario (National Revolutionary Party).

 In 1933, Lázaro Cárdenas was chosen as the party's official candidate for the 1934 presidential elections.
 Calles attempted to retain his own power as he had endeavored to do throughout the Maximato, but Cárdenas outmaneuvered Calles politically and eventually exiled him from Mexico.
 Cárdenas put Portes Gil in charge of purging the party of Callista elements.
-Since Portes Gil was "one of the 'puppet presidents' so unceremoniously dumped by Calles, [Portes Gil] was happy to serve."
+Since Portes Gil was "one of the 'puppet presidents' so unceremoniously dumped by Calles, [Portes Gil] was happy to serve".

-Cárdenas reorganized the party as the Partido de la Revolución Mexicana (PRM), setting the structural form of sectoral representation that its 1946 successor retained, the Institutional Revolutionary Party (PRI).
-Cárdenas, however, returned Portes Gil to his stronghold in Tamaulipas once the former president had performed his task since the latter had "attempted to build up his own position for a possible political comeback."
+Cárdenas reorganized the party as the Partido de la Revolución Mexicana (PRM), setting the structural form of sectoral representation that was retained by its 1946 successor, the Institutional Revolutionary Party (PRI).
+Cárdenas, however, returned Portes Gil to his stronghold in Tamaulipas once the former president had performed his task since the latter had "attempted to build up his own position for a possible political comeback".

-Portes Gil retired from politics in 1936 and died of a heart attack in Mexico City, at the age of 88.
+Portes Gil retired from politics in 1936.
+In 1964, he attended the inauguration of President Gustavo Díaz Ordaz.
+He died of a heart attack in Mexico City in 1978, at the age of 88.